X

 Symptoms

-• Problems with walking or climbing stairs
+• Trouble walking or climbing stairs.

-• Numbness, tingling or sudden pain in the legs
+• Numbness, tingling or sudden pain in the legs.

-• Weakness on one or both sides of the body
+• Weakness on one or both sides of the body.

 As the condition gets worse, you may have more symptoms including:

-• Sudden, severe back pain
+• Sudden, serious back pain.

-• Lack of feeling in the legs
+• Lack of feeling in the legs.

-• Difficulty urinating or having bowel movements
+• Trouble urinating or having bowel movements.

-• Headache
+• Headache.

-• Stiff neck
+• Stiff neck.

 When to see a doctor